Thursday, October 4, 2018

 MDO is an evolution and further refinement of the Multi-Domain Battle (MDB) concept published in 2017.
 It reflects more than two years of experiments, wargames and table-top exercises with Joint Force and multinational partners.

-The Army will publish an update to the MDB concept called The U.S. Army in Multi-Domain Operations, 2028 in November 2018.
+The Army published an update to the MDB concept called The U.S. Army in Multi-Domain Operations, 2028 in December 2018.
 It expands on the ideas of MDB, and describes how the Army contributes to the joint force's principal task outlined in the 2018 National Defense Strategy: how to deter and defeat near-peer strategic competitors in both competition and armed conflict.

 What continued efforts does the Army have planned?